 However, TTFB rate is not static, and it always changes.
 Thus this verdict of GoDaddy cannot be regarded as the ultimate truth.
 Just like any other field, the performance ground is also a head to head competition between GoDaddy and Bluehost.

-In the above article, there were many points where Bluehost won, and there were many points where GoDaddy took the lead.
+In the above comparison of Bluehost Vs Godaddy Hosting, there were many points where Bluehost won, and there were many points where GoDaddy took the lead.
 However, comparing the whole Bluehost vs GoDaddy, it is safe to assume that Bluehost is comparatively better than the GoDaddy.
 GoDaddy provides adequate and satisfactory results too, but if you are looking for an overall rating, Bluehost will win the race.
 Nonetheless, in a web hosting situation, there cannot be any best or worst, and thus it is up to the user to choose the best from the lots.
 Depending on your purpose and need, choose the best one from the battle of Bluehost vs GoDaddy.